draculess99/SafeStaff_AI/README_SafeStaff_AI.md

 ### Local Expert System vs Live Gemini mode

-SafeStaff supports two reasoning modes:
+SafeStaff supports two reasoning modes.
+This is intentional: the app can run in low-token deterministic mode for reliability and cost control, while Live Gemini mode can add richer narrative reasoning when quota and API access are available.

 #### Local / low-token mode